krypdkat/MochimoMiner/README.md

 pool_URL_2 <optional>
 pool_URL_3 <optional>
 ```
-### deviceconfig.txt (we recommend you should let AmoveoMinerMan generates the config file)
+### deviceconfig.txt (we recommend you should let MochimoMiner generates the config file)
 ```
 number of device
 device_id_0 intensity_rate